varunram2001/varunram2001/README.md

 <h1 align="center">Heyyyy there  👋, I'm Varun Ram S</h1>
 <h3 align="center">A passionate Data Science and VLSI Enthusiast from India</h3>

-- 🔭 I’m working as a **QA Engineer** at a leading Product based Company which provides software solutions for Electronic/Electrical- Harness Design.
+- 🔭 I’m working as a **QA Engineer** at a leading Product based Company which provides software solutions for Harness and Wiring Design.

 - 🧑‍🔬 I have worked on **The Design of a MEMS Piezoressitve Pressure Sensor** for my B.Tech Academic Capstone project.